-London’s lettings market has entered the new Renters’ Rights Act era with increased supply and rising tenant demand, according to the latest data from Foxtons.
-Despite the legislative changes, market momentum remains strong as landlords and tenants adapt to the evolving landscape.
+London’s lettings market has entered the new Renters’ Rights Act era with a notable increase in both supply and tenant demand, according to the latest data from Foxtons.
+Despite some fluctuations in monthly figures, the overall trend points to a resilient market as landlords and tenants adapt to the evolving legislative landscape.

 Supply and Demand Trends in London

-Foxtons’ Lettings Market Index for April reveals that new listings in London were 3.7% higher year on year, although they decreased by 6% compared with March following the early spring peak.
-This data offers a crucial snapshot of the market just before the Renters’ Rights Act came into effect.
+Foxtons’ Lettings Market Index for April reveals that new listings were 3.7% higher year on year, although they dipped by 6% compared with March, reflecting the typical post-peak spring slowdown.
+This snapshot offers a final view of the market before the full implementation of the Renters’ Rights Act.

-Rents across the capital remained flat compared to the previous year, with tenants continuing to spend 99% of their budgets, consistent with figures from April 2025.
-This stability suggests that tenant affordability and landlord pricing strategies have remained balanced despite legislative changes.
+Rents across the capital remained steady year on year, with tenants continuing to spend 99% of their budgets—unchanged from the previous year.
+This stability suggests that despite legislative changes, tenant affordability and landlord pricing strategies have remained balanced.

-Gareth Atkins, Foxtons’ managing director of lettings, commented on the market’s resilience: “The Renters’ Rights Act has landed in a busy season with momentum unimpeded by the new legislation.”
-He noted a spike in applicant numbers, strong supply, and steady budgets.
+Gareth Atkins, managing director of lettings at Foxtons, commented on the market’s response to the new legislation: “The Renters’ Rights Act has landed in a busy season with momentum unimpeded by the new legislation.
+Applicant numbers have spiked, supply is strong and budgets are holding firm.”

-Atkins highlighted a behavioural shift among renters, who are now moving earlier and making decisions more decisively, while also being more selective about where they invest their time.
-“A property that would have generated viewings on momentum alone two years ago now needs to earn them,” he said.
+He highlighted a behavioural shift among renters, noting they are moving earlier and acting more decisively, while being more selective about where they invest their time.
+Atkins added, “A property that would have generated viewings on momentum alone two years ago now needs to earn them.”

-He emphasised that the market is rewarding landlords who approach lettings with the same care as sales, focusing on clear positioning, accurate pricing, and ensuring properties are genuinely ready from day one.
+He emphasised that the market now rewards landlords who approach lettings with the same diligence as sales, focusing on clear positioning, accurate pricing, and ensuring properties are genuinely ready from day one.

-Applicant demand increased by 9.5% month on month in April, reflecting a recovery in renter registrations during spring.
-However, demand remained 6% below April 2025 levels, indicating that activity has not yet returned to the heightened conditions seen last year.
+Tenant demand increased by 9.5% month on month in April as renter registrations picked up during spring.
+However, demand remained 6% below April 2025 levels, indicating that activity has not yet returned to the heightened conditions experienced last year.

-Competition among renters eased compared with 2025, with renters per instruction down 6.5% year on year as supply improved.
-On a monthly basis, however, renters per instruction rose 15.6%, signalling firmer competition for available homes in the short term.
+Competition among renters eased compared with 2025, with renters per instruction down 6.5% year on year due to improved supply.
+On a monthly basis, however, renters per instruction rose by 15.6%, signalling firmer competition for the available homes.

 Regional Variations in Supply and Demand

-Foxtons’ year-to-date figures show a 1% increase in supply across London compared with last year, while new renter registrations were 6% lower overall.
+Foxtons’ year-to-date figures show a 1% increase in supply across London compared to last year, while new renter registrations were 6% lower overall.
 The data reveals significant regional differences:

 - Central London experienced a 24% drop in new instructions and a 16% fall in renter registrations.

-- East London saw supply rise by 7%, with demand down by 7%.
+- East London saw supply rise by 7%, with demand down 7%.

 - North London recorded the strongest rise in new instructions at 34%, while renter registrations were 3% lower.

-- South London supply fell by 1%, with demand decreasing by 8%.
+- South London supply decreased by 1%, with demand falling 8%.

-- West London showed a 40% increase in new instructions and a 17% rise in renter registrations.
+- West London posted a 40% increase in new instructions and a 17% rise in renter registrations.

 What this means for landlords